 Here is a short overview of how to reach the Triyuginarayan temple.

 By Rail: There is no direct train to Triyuginarayan, as there is no railway station in the village itself.
-You can take a train to the nearest railheads, Haridwar and Rishikesh, offering great connectivity to all major indian cities.
+You can take a train to the nearest railway station, Haridwar and Rishikesh, offering great connectivity to all major indian cities.
 From either of these stations, you can take a local bus or taxi to Sonprayag and continue to Triyuginarayan.

 By Road: Travelling by road is the more direct way to reach Triyuginarayan, following a very scenic route, the NH-107.